-- 1) Continue to improve our value propositions With our Teradata data warehouses continually being recognized as a best-in-class product and our ATM business experiencing significant growth for the year to date period, we believe the value propositions we are taking to the market are strong and we can continue to improve them.
-We plan to continue to make investments in areas of research and development and other value added activities in our current product offerings. - 2) Enhance demand creation We continue to make investments in the hiring of new sales people and additional training opportunities for our current sales associates.
-Increasing our direct sales force should drive more opportunities through our sales process, which we then need to convert into wins.
-The second quarter of 2004 was a successful quarter in that respect, but the timing of capital spending decisions by our customers has a large impact on this process. - 3) Improve performance in Customer Services Our Customer Services business continues to experience a revenue base that is declining at a faster rate than we can reduce costs.
-This is partially due to our global operations, in which we operate in regions, such as Europe, where it is difficult to reduce headcount.
+- 1) Continue to improve our value propositions With our Teradata data warehouses continually being recognized as a best-in-class product and our ATM business experiencing significant growth for the year to date period, we believe the value propositions we provide are strong.
+We plan to continue to make investments in areas of research and development and other value added activities to further enhance our current product offerings. - 2) Enhance demand creation We continue to make investments in the hiring of additional sales people to increase NCR's market coverage.
+As an example, our percentage of sales related personnel to total headcount is at one of the highest levels ever for our Data Warehousing business.
+Increasing our sales force is driving additional opportunities through our sales process, which we then need to convert into wins.
+NCR was successful in the third quarter of 2004 in converting more opportunities into wins, but the timing of capital spending decisions by our customers has a large impact on this process. - 3) Improve performance in Customer Services The strategy in our Customer Services business has been changing as we are focused on increasing the maintenance capture rate of NCR products with less emphasis on servicing non-NCR products.
+This should be accomplished by increasing our focus on selling products and services together because we believe this gives us a competitive advantage and increases the effectiveness of our sales people.

+Our Customer Services business continues to experience a revenue base that is declining at a faster rate than we can reduce costs.
+This is partially due to our global operations because we operate in regions, such as Europe, where it is difficult to reduce headcount.
 We continue to analyze our operations to reduce costs, but we are also taking actions, which may have an increased expense impact in the short-term, to position this business for long-term financial success.
-Part of this strategy includes increased severance actions that we will take over the next year.
+Part of this strategy includes increased severance actions that we plan to take over the next year.
 Despite the impact to current and future year results, decisions such as this should position this business for long-term success.
-Beyond headcount reductions, we are concentrating on increasing the maintenance capture rate of NCR products and decreasing our focus on servicing non-NCR products.
-This should be accomplished by increasing our focus on selling products and services together because we believe this gives us a competitive advantage and increases the effectiveness of our sales people.

 4) Continue to reduce our cost structure - To improve our competitive position in the market, we continue to optimize our cost and expense structure.
-The actions we have taken to date have yielded positive results towards our goal of delivering \$250 million of annualized cost savings in 2005, using 2002 as a starting point.
-Limiting our spending along with longer term benefits of modifying our pension and other benefit plans will facilitate the reduction of our cost structure for the long-term success of the Company.
+We have completed the actions that should deliver \$200 million of cumulative cost savings in 2004, even after absorbing incremental costs associated with the Sarbanes-Oxley Act of 2002 and the negative impact from foreign currency fluctuations.
+Furthermore, we expect to achieve our goal of delivering \$250 million of annualized cost savings in 2005, using 2002 as a starting point.
+Limiting our spending along with longer term benefits of modifying our pension and other benefit plans will facilitate further reduction of our cost structure for the long-term success of the Company.

-We expect to continue with these initiatives throughout 2004, as we position the Company for growth and profitability.
+We expect to continue with these initiatives throughout 2004 and into 2005, as we position the Company for growth and profitability.

-Results of Operations for Three Months Ended June 30, 2004 Compared to Three Months Ended June 30, 2003
+Results of Operations for Three Months Ended September 30, 2004 Compared to Three Months Ended September 30, 2003

-nths Ended ne 30

 In millions 2004 2003

-Consolidated revenue \$1,452 \$1,366
+Consolidated revenue \$1,454 \$1,355

-Consolidated gross margin \$ 393 \$ 359
+Consolidated gross margin \$ 395 \$ 374

 Consolidated operating expenses:

-Selling, general and administrative expenses 281 287
+Selling, general and administrative expenses 278 285

-Research and development expenses 59 56
+Research and development expenses 58 56

-Consolidated income from operations \$ 53 \$ 16
+Consolidated income from operations \$ 59 \$ 33